anxielray/Going-on-Holidays/Affinity-Diagram_and_Empathy-map/plan.md

         Decisions about budgeting or splitting costs for various activities.
         Actions taken to adapt plans, make compromises, or solve logistical issues.

+    - **Holistic Experiences:** It provides a comprehensive view of how people engage with their environment and others during trips.
+    - **Combining Observation with Action:** By integrating both what is seen and actively done, this cluster highlights how group dynamics, individual participation, and real-time decision-making occur.
+    - **Pinpointing Insights for Change:** Understanding this cluster helps identify areas where better coordination, inclusivity, or decision-making structures can be introduced.

 ### 4. Hear

 - Input from others, including feedback, advice, or external factors that shaped your experience.